Normation/rudder-tests/doc/PROVIDERS.md

 - vagrant-libvirt (Support of libvirt as provider)
 - vagrant-mutate (To transform virtualbox boxes to libvirt format)

-Unless the box is available on Atlas with libvirt provider, You will need to add boxes before lauching your tests:
+Unless the box is available on Atlas with libvirt provider, You will need to add boxes before launching your tests:
 ```
 vagrant box add <box-name>
 vagrant mutate <box-name> libvirt